Woutitit/woutitit.github.io/in-depth/mixing-and-mastering.md

 To combat this there are three things.
 First is practice and time.
 Again, the more experienced you come the more you kind of know and feel how to mix certain sounds so even with ear fatigue you might not be that wrong.
 A better option, though, is to simply take a break every 30-45 minutes.
 At least a mixing break.
 Sure, keep composing and arranging if you want but leave hefty mixing decisions for when your ears are fresh again.
 The third option is to use a reference track as a reference track will often ground you back to reality too.
 But again, preferably used in combination with giving your ears a break.
 It also helps to listen to a few reference tracks before mixing to prepare your ears.

-## Have a reference track
-You'll want to pull in one or multiple tracks that sound similar to yours.
-Checkout the curves in SPAN (do they have a dip somewhere, or less somewhere or some heightened stuff) or tonal balance control 2.
-For example if yours sounds thin and cold checkout the 200-500 ranges of yours vs. theirs.
-Also, don't forget to LUFS match your tracks and also preferably don't forget to have a quick master chain going so the comparison is a bit more fair.
-Either way, don't try to 100% copy the curve as that is hard to do and you probably also don't want to go the exact same route.
-But yeah, learn and take it as a guidance.
-Same goes for setting levels and brightness vs. darkness in your mix.

 ## Don't be afraid of low-end
 In many articles, this one included, we'll state that you don't want to mud the low-end and that cluttering it is very easy.
 However, that doesn't mean that you should be fully afraid of the low-end.
 For example, you'll often see producers put a bass AND then a piano on top of it that goes as low as F2 or whatever.
 In this case it just adds a lot of warmth.
 Of course, the notes are very much spaced out in the bottom to not crowd it, and extensions on top per usual.
 However, usually upper C2-C3 range fine for your normal instruments to go and in upper C3-C4 you can even start to layer in more sounds.

 The reason I say this is because warmth is important to a track so you really do want a substantial amount of low-end/low-mids in your track either way (depends a bit on genre but either way).
 It's just that you need to mix it well.
 For example, you might turn the piano down in volume compared to the bass, you might turn the other low-mid layer way down too (or only have the piano be the main volume warmth).
 You might roll off between 50-100Hz to have the piano clash not that much with the piano.
 Because of course, if all that warmth is going to be at max volume, of course it's going to be muddy.
 You need to do it tastefully and know what to prioritize.

 This als goes for highpassing.
 Don't be afraid to high pass as low as 50-60Hz even and don't be afraid to put and even layer stuff in the low-mids/mid-mids.
 It's your job as a producer to know how to offset that with high-end sounds and layers and how to balance it and mix it together and stuff.
 Also, some genres and mixes are warmer and some mixers are brighter.
 This is again why it's important to have a reference track and checkout in SPAN or tonal balance control 2 whether the low-end/mids are pronounced and/or whether it's mainly the high-end so you know which route to go.
 Again, band analyzing also helps with that to figure out what instruments (and how much) contribute to the low or high end.
 This can be done in tonal balance control or band soloing can sometimes be setup in a plugin https://www.youtube.com/watch?v=QQU2RDzoFQA.

+## Don't be afraid to tame high-end
+Similarly, don't be afraid to tame the high-end.
+For example, a saw is very bright and often there is no need for all upper-highs brightness in the patch.
+Of course, coming from all that brightness any filter may make it sound dull but again, if you'd come back with fresh ears you'd agree that after putting on that filter you'd have a patch that sounds less ear piercing.
+Same goes for other synth patches, don't be afraid to roll or shelf off some of those highs as they might sometimes can get out of control.
+Again, use a reference track and band reference to get a grasp of how bright your mix should sound.

+## Have a reference track
+You'll want to pull in one or multiple tracks that sound similar to yours.
+Checkout the curves in SPAN (do they have a dip somewhere, or less somewhere or some heightened stuff) or tonal balance control 2.
+For example if yours sounds thin and cold checkout the 200-500 ranges of yours vs. theirs.
+Also, don't forget to LUFS match your tracks and also preferably don't forget to have a quick master chain going so the comparison is a bit more fair.
+Either way, don't try to 100% copy the curve as that is hard to do and you probably also don't want to go the exact same route.
+But yeah, learn and take it as a guidance.
+Same goes for setting levels and brightness vs. darkness in your mix.

 ## Decide whether kick or bass is more important
 In virtually every track, in the sub/low-end you'll have to decide whether the kick is the main thing or whether the bass is the main thing.
 It really depends on the genre and refence track you're using to decide that.
 And based on that you'll want to set your volume levels accordingly and either slightly EQ your kick around your bass or EQ your bass around your kick if the kick is the main thing.
 In modern EDM genres, it's usually the kick but in more, less mainstream genres, it can be bass.